Highest Honours

 Beryl Jacka Award

-This award is named in honour of Beryl Jacka, a stalwart of AusIMM over a period of 40+ years including as Secretary.
-This award may only be presented to an AusIMM member who has demonstrated extraordinary and sustained service to AusIMM.
+This award is AusIMM’s pre eminent service honour, named in recognition of Beryl Jacka, who provided exceptional service to AusIMM for more than 40 years, including as Secretary.
+It recognises an AusIMM member who has demonstrated extraordinary and sustained service and long-term commitment to AusIMM.

 Professional Excellence Awards

 These Awards recognise professional excellence for significant contributions to the development or application of professional knowledge, practice or leadership within a specific discipline aligned to AusIMM Societies.
-These Awards may be presented to professionals at any career stage, of any discipline, who have made a measurable impact to their own or any other discipline.
-Such impact may include:
+These Awards may be presented to professionals at any career stage, of any discipline, who have made a worthy contribution to their own or any other discipline.

 There are six awards in this category: